jbeda/jaw/README.md

 1. Canvas has root to a hierarchy of Nodes.
 1. Main calls `Canvas.doRender`
    1. Background is cleared
    1. `Node.draw` is called on root.
-This returns a DrawPrimitive.
+This returns a RenderPrimitive.
+Context is passed down with the accumulated transform to the root.
-   1. `DrawPrimitive.htmlCanvasRender` is called on the DrawPrimitive to render to HTML Canvas element.
+   1. `RenderPrimitive.htmlCanvasRender` is called on the RenderPrimitive to render to HTML Canvas element.
+This will set the transform into the Canvas2D context automatically for each object during the recursive descent.

 ## Technologies to consider